Gehstock/Mist_FPGA/Arcade_MiST/Custom Hardware/Phoenix_MIST/README.txt

 -- https://sourceforge.net/projects/darfpga/files/Software%20VHDL/phoenix/
 ---------------------------------------------------------------------------------
 --
--- Only controls are rotated on VGA output.
+-- Only controls and OSD are rotated on VGA output.
 --
 --
 -- Keyboard inputs :